Jim

 |

-Jim 4WD unsealed Track
+Blog : Jim Jim 4WD unsealed

-This is definitely 4WD only, it is rough and
+This is definitely 4WD only, it is

-corrugated in patches and sandy with drifts
+rough and corrugated in patches and sandy with drifts

-and sand banks in other places, considerably
+and sand banks in other places, considerably a slow

-a slow trip.
+trip.

-is only allowed/possible at end of Jim Jim track
+at end of Jim Jim track at designated camp site.
+A

-ground is being currently being completed at
+newly upgraded camp ground is being currently being

-Jim Jim.
+completed at Jim Jim.

-Area |
+Picnic Area |

 (dry season only) |

-| Where: |
+Where: |

-picnic area is located along the Jim Jim
+The picnic area is located along

-before the Jim Jim Creek crossing. |
+Falls, before the Jim Jim Creek crossing. |

-| Features: |
+Features: |

-day use area provides picnic facilities
+This day use area provides picnic

-under shady trees.
-Toilet facilities are
+facilities under shady trees.
+Toilet facilities

-also provided.
-Camping is not permitted
+are also provided.
+Camping is not permitted in

-point for the Budjmi Lookout walk. |
+the Budjmi Lookout walk. |

 |